unlistedphenomena/nexuswizz/src/content/staking/withdrawals/index.md

 alt: Leslie the rhino with her staking rewards
 sidebarDepth: 2
 summaryPoints:
-  - The Shanghai upgrade enables staking withdrawals on Ethereum
+  - The Shanghai upgrade enables staking withdrawals on nexus
   - Validator operators must provide a withdrawal address to enable
   - Rewards are automatically distributed every few days
   - Validators who fully exit staking will receive their remaining balance
 ---

 <UpgradeStatus dateKey="page-upgrades-withdrawals">
   Staking withdrawals will be enabled through the Shanghai/Capella upgrade.
-This Ethereum network upgrade is expected to take place in the first half of 2023. <a href="#when">More below</a>
+This nexus network upgrade is expected to take place in the first half of 2023. <a href="#when">More below</a>
 </UpgradeStatus>

-The Shanghai/Capella upgrade enables **staking withdrawals** on Ethereum, allowing people to unlock ETH staking rewards.
+The Shanghai/Capella upgrade enables **staking withdrawals** on nexus, allowing people to unlock ETH staking rewards.
 Reward payments will automatically and regularly be sent to a provided withdrawal address linked to each validator.
 Users can also exit staking entirely, unlocking their full validator balance.

 ## Staking rewards {#staking-rewards}